 As with many things in Vietnam, there are regional variations.
 In the North, married women may be referred to be their maiden name and doctors are sometimes called by their family names.

-When it comes to tourists travelling in Vietnam, they may find things a little confusing.
+When it comes to tourists, they may find things a little confusing.
 Vietnam tour packages come with a guide and you should call him or her by the name used at first introduction.
 Guides are usually a mine of information and invite questions along the way.
 By all means do your research before touring in Vietnam and you will enjoy the holiday all the more.
 What is certain is that you will learn more as you travel around and at the end of your holiday in Vietnam your mind will be full of images and information, as full as your camera will be of photographs.

 Read more: Vietnam lifestyle